 When: Sunday-Monday-Wednesday and Friday only

 How: You need to pre-book so don’t leave this till the last minute.

 The Museum of London is a history lovers dream.
-This was my second visit to the museum which has undergone a huge renovation and I loved it even more this time.
+This was my second visit to the museum which has undergone a massive renovation, and I loved it, even more, this time.
 It is a fantastic stop for families and for anyone who wants to know more about the history of the city.

 The museum has nine galleries that trace London’s history from prehistoric times to 2012.
 The highlights for me were the London Burning installation that explores the Great Fire of London, the model of Shakespeare’s Globe, the Victorian time’s gallery and some of the beautiful costumes.